boylea/devops-talk/practicioners-devops.md

 Metrics, Events, Logs, Traces

 ^ You'll use a combination of these things, with a mix that makes sense to you.
-On my teams we use events very heavily and have a plenty of metrics too.

 ___